 It is important to note that these mandates do not cover how SLAs themselves are structured.
 See our previous post on best practices for creating SLAs for more detail on this aspect.

-If you are responsible for creating an OLA here are some things to consider:
+If you are writing or creating an OLA, here are some best practices to consider:

-- Be sure to outline the purpose of the document in one to two paragraphs.
+- Outline the purpose of the document in 1-2 paragraphs.

 - List all parties (people and entities) involved in service management and the fulfillment of SLAs.